fieldtrip/website/development/git.md

 ## How to contribute with git and github.com

-We welcome the contribution of external users, even if the changes consist of a few lines of code.
+We welcome external contributions, large and small, even if those only change a few lines of code.
 The git version control system offers a simple and straightforward way to add your contribution to the FieldTrip toolbox.

 ### What is git?